Heart Rate Monitoring for Long COVID

 Conclusion

 I never found my morning resting heart rate 10 bpm high or low, so I don’t know if that is a good indicator of a crash or not.
-When my watch told my RHR was rising over three days, that was not a good indicator of how I actually felt.
+When my watch said my RHR was rising over three days, that was not a good indicator of how I actually felt.

 I never found HRV measurements useful.
 When my watch or Visible told me my HRV was low, that did not correlate well to how I felt and instead just induced anxiety.
+Furthermore, the HRV value is often no repeatable, so I’m not even sure the readings are correct.

 Keeping my heart rate below 60% of max heart rate can help me recover from a crash, but if I keep my heart rate that low for many days, then I start to feel terrible.
 When that happens, I find it difficult to distinguish the terrible feeling from long COVID fatigue and the terrible feeling from not using my body.